All Episodes

 He told some whoppers in that speech of his.

-We have most certainly have not.
+We most certainly have not.

 We haven't run out of places to drill in this country.

-The environmentalist wackos in partnership with the Democrat Party will not permit drilling anywhere but way, way offshore in deep water.
+The environmentalist wackos, in partnership with the Democrat Party, will not permit drilling anywhere but way, way offshore in deep water.

-This is a sad thing.
+Now, the rehabilitation of these animals, this is a sad thing.

-You know, pelican next to the eagle is my favorite bird.
+You know, Pelican next to the eagle is my favorite bird.

 I cringe at these pictures.

-These birds don't know what's going on, and then the fish and the goal, they have no idea what they're swimming in do.
+And the fish in the Gulf, they have no idea what they're swimming into.

 A valiant effort.